 Sure, everyone loves a clean and tidy house.
 But do you love spending precious time on the weekend vacuuming, dusting and cleaning toilets?
 Probably not.

 The solution?
-Unless you can afford to hire a housekeeping service, you’ll still have to do the cleaning yourself – but only for about 20 minutes a day during weekdays.
+Spend about 20 minutes a day during weekdays to tackle some household cleaning.
 That hour and 40 minutes of effort during the week should result in a clean house by the weekend.

 Your 20-minutes-a-day cleaning schedule

 Apartment Therapy1 has worked out a plan that involves tasks you do every day and ones you do just once a week.